tomek-szczesny/pistackmon/README.md

 	- 3-pin header with RC-filtered 3V3 supply for IR sensors
 	- 2-pin header with 5V and BJT-reinforced low side switch, for PWM fan control
 	- Two optically isolated outputs, for pulling external logic up or down (>2.5mA)
-	- Two high-power, isolated low side switches, up to 24V and 4A
+	- Two high-power, isolated low side switches, up to 26V and 6A
 	- Alternatively, MCP1416s can be used as line drivers directly
 	- Optical isolation lets you drive separate circuits without making ground loops
+	- One isolated output and one high-power switch are connected to hardware PWM GPIO pins

-- Low profile PCBs allow stacking with spacers as short as 22mm,
+- Low profile PCBs allow stacking with spacers as short as 20mm,
 - No risk of contact with conductive spacers
-- 2-layer PCB design is very cheap to produce (etching not recommended due to numerous vias)
+- 2-layer PCB and strict design rules make it very cheap to produce (etching is not recommended)
 - Components selected for low cost and relatively easy assembly (One TSSOP24 chip might be tricky)
-- All components are broadly available, alternative components are listed as well
+- All components are broadly available on the market, alternative components are listed as well
 - Modular design lets you build even cheaper boards without features you don't need

 # Disclaimer